Novum Law recognised in prestigious Chambers & Partners Guide 2024

 The prognosis for many of these untreated and undetected cancers will worsen over time and require more urgent treatment.
 Very sadly, there will be substantial increases in the number of avoidable cancer deaths in England due to COVID-19 diagnostic delays with some experts stating it could cause up to 35,000 extra deaths [Source: Nursing in Practice].

 If you or a family member has been affected by NHS cancer diagnosis delays and cancellations, contact our specialist medical negligence team.
 Call us today for a free, no obligation chat on Freephone 0800 884 0777, email email@example.com or contact us online.

 For many serious conditions, getting a quick and early diagnosis is essential to ensure prompt treatment to improve chances of recovery and to prevent potentially life-threatening complications or diseases worsening.

-Novum Law client Sherwin Hall is a case in point.
+Sherwin Hall is a case in point.
 Throughout March and April 2020, he desperately tried to get an MRI scan so that his condition could be accurately diagnosed.
 After 13 visits to A&E in agonising pain, he was finally given a scan which revealed a 14cm malignant tumour in his pelvis and 30 small tumours in his lungs.
-Sherwin has an aggressive sarcoma cancer that has spread and his condition is now terminal.

-Sherwin has bravely shared his story in the press to raise awareness of the impact of diagnosis delays in cancer patients.
+Tragically, Sherwin died on 3 December 2020 from a rare, aggressive sarcoma.
+Before he died, Sherwin bravely shared his story in the press to raise awareness of the impact of diagnosis delays in cancer patients.
 He has featured in articles including The Guardian, BBC One’s Panorama, BBC Radio 2’s Jeremy Vine Show, and the Daily Mail.